Kanopolis Lake and State Park

 Butterfield Overland mail coach at Atchison, Kansas by Harpers Weekly, 1866.

-The prairie of the Smoky Hill River Valley was introduced to the barbed wire fence between 1880-1890.
-The valley developed some of the largest cattle ranches in Kansas, some with up to 40,000 acres and more than 100 employees.
-In 1886 Kanopolis was founded and touted as future capital of Kansas, but, that was not to be.
-In the 1900s the valley was turned with the introduction of the plow and cropland agriculture expanded and flourished until the economic depression of the 1930s.
+The prairie of the Smoky Hill River Valley was introduced to barbed wire fences between 1880 and 1890.
+The valley developed some of the largest cattle ranches in Kansas, with some spanning up to 40,000 acres and employing more than 100 people.
+In 1886, Kanopolis was founded and touted as the future capital of Kansas, but that was not to be.
+In the 1900s, the valley was turned with the introduction of the plow, and cropland agriculture expanded and flourished until the economic depression of the 1930s.
 The discovery of oil along the valley and its royalties saved many farms and ranches.

-The flood of 1938 on the Smoky Hill River ravaged the homesteads in the area and Kansas congressional leaders successfully passed legislation in Washington D.C. which authorized the Kanopolis dam construction in 1940.
-However, construction was suspended during World War II and the first man-made lake in Kansas wasn’t completed until 1948.
+The 1938 flood on the Smoky Hill River ravaged the homesteads in the area, and Kansas congressional leaders successfully passed legislation in Washington, D.C., which authorized the construction of the Kanopolis Dam in 1940.
+However, construction was suspended during World War II, and the first man-made lake in Kansas wasn’t completed until 1948.

 Cattle at the Smoky Hill River in Ellsworth County, Kansas by Alexander Gardner, 1867.